-Brenda Langton, founder of the market and owner of Spoonriver restaurant, shares an easy and economical alternative to store bought granola bars–perfect for those of us with dietary restrictions in our families, since ingredients can easily be substituted!
+Brenda Langton, founder of the market and farm-to-table restaurantuer, shares an easy and economical alternative to store bought granola bars–perfect for those of us with dietary restrictions in our families, since ingredients can easily be substituted.

 - 2 cups quick-cooking oatmeal

 - ¼ cup sunflower or vegetable oil

 - ½ cup maple syrup or honey

 - ¾ cup peanut butter or almond butter